Table of Contents

 In 2016, Erin (age 32) took a year off from teaching to attend graduate school full-time.
 She paid $5,800 of qualified education expenses from the following sources.

 Before Erin can determine if she must pay the 10% additional tax on her IRA distribution, she must reduce her total qualified education expenses.

 |Minus: Tax-free educational assistance||−5,000|

 education expenses (AQEE)

-Because Erin's AQEE ($800) are more than the taxable portion of her IRA distribution ($500), she does not have to pay the 10% additional tax on any part of this distribution.
+Because Erin's AQEE ($800) are more than the taxable part of her IRA distribution ($500), she doesn't have to pay the 10% additional tax on any part of this distribution.
 However, she must include the $500 taxable earnings in her gross income subject to income tax.

 Assume the same facts as in Example 1 , except that Erin deducted some of the contributions to her IRA, so the taxable part of her early distribution is higher by $1,000.
 This must be included in her income subject to income tax.

-If you received an early distribution from your IRA, you must report the taxable earnings on Form 1040, line 15b (Form 1040NR, line 16b).
+If you received an early distribution from your IRA, you must report the taxable part of the distribution on Form 1040, line 15b, or Form 1040NR, line 16b.
 Then, if you qualify for an exception for qualified higher education expenses, you must file Form 5329 to show how much, if any, of your early distribution is subject to the 10% additional tax.
-See the Instructions for Form 5329, Part I, for help in completing the form and entering the results on Form 1040 or 1040NR.
+See the instructions for Form 5329, Part I, for help in completing the form and entering the results on Form 1040 or 1040NR.